advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 Open your browser and navigate to http://localhost:3000 to access the simulator.

-## API Reference

-API documentation is available at `/api/docs`, which provides a comprehensive guide to the endpoints and their usage.

 ## How to Use

 This guide will help you understand how to navigate and utilize the features of the Pharmacy Management Module of Virtual Clinic.